e-n-f/if-then-else/textonly.md

 The idea was carried forward into the first higher-level programming languages, like Halcombe Laning and Neal Zierler's language for Whirlwind.
-Their conditional jump worked the same, except that the numbered steps of the program were algebraic expressions, not single machine instructions.
+Their conditional jump worked the same way, except that the numbered steps of the program were algebraic expressions, not single machine instructions.